 Our research is being used to develop and evaluate public health interventions, and is guided by the needs of public health practice.
 We are pursuing the following strands of work to encourage knowledge exchange.

 CEDAR researchers work with public health practitioners as part of their research studies.
 We also engage with practitioners and policymakers at a local, regional and national level to share our research and to develop understanding of public health and policy perspectives.
 We are a member of the UK Health Forum, and we work with Public Health England, both nationally and through its regional teams including the Knowledge and Intelligence Team (East).

-We are collaborating with the Centre for Science and Policy in Cambridge in their Policy Fellowship scheme, which provides senior Whitehall policymakers with relationship building opportunities with researchers over the course of two year Fellowships.
-CEDAR is supporting a Fellowship stream themed around CEDAR research areas, with current Fellows from the Department for Transport, Local Government Association, Cabinet Office and Government Office for Science.
+We are collaborating with the Centre for Science and Policy (CSaP) in Cambridge in their Policy Fellowship scheme, which provides senior Whitehall policymakers with relationship building opportunities with researchers over the course of two year Fellowships.
+CEDAR supports a Fellowship stream themed around CEDAR research areas, with current Fellows from the Department for Transport, Local Government Association, Cabinet Office and Government Office for Science.
+We are also part of a CSaP/DfT organised professional development scheme, which seeks to help up-and coming civil servants gain a better understanding of evidence use in policymaking.
 Read a case study from Pauline Reeves, Department for Transport.

 Media and resources

 As well as media resources including this website, Twitter and our regular bulletin, we produce Evidence Briefs, succinct summaries of research aimed at supporting evidence based decision making.
 Read our Evidence Briefs here.